OudDriver/GeminiBot/README.md

 ## Wolfram|Alpha API
 Go to [the Wolfram|Alpha Api](https://products.wolframalpha.com/api/) and click on the boring orange button named "[Get API Access](https://developer.wolframalpha.com/)" Make a new Wolfram account and click on thet bright orange button labeled "Get an App ID."
 Give it a boring name like "MyAppID" and a Description because it is required.
 Then, select any API type.
 I recommend the "Full Results API."

+# FAQ
+* Damn, why is this app giving me weird errors?
+  * Well, it seems like you haven't updated the dependencies yet.
+Run `pip install --upgrade -r requirements.txt`.